edwinm/micropython-vfd-newsticker/README.md

 Also set the name of your WiFi access point and the WiFi password.

+When all changes are made, upload all Python files to the ESP32.
+A beginners friendly way to do this is by using [Thonny](https://thonny.org/).

 > [!NOTE]
 > Some RSS feeds don't work well.
 They can be too big causing memory problems
 > or they contain the XML `<![CDATA[` section that the current XML parser can't handle.